Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Introduction

 \section{Introduction}

 The observed baryon asymmetry of the universe is one of the important open questions of physics today.
-To explain this, the Sakharov criteria~\cite{Sakharov:1967dj} require sufficient charge conjugation (C) and parity (P) violation.
+To explain this, the Sakharov criteria~\cite{Sakharov:1967dj} require sufficient violation of combined charge conjugation and parity (CP) invariance.
 The only known source of CP violation in the Standard Model (SM) is a complex phase in the Cabibbo--Kobayashi--Maskawa (CKM) matrix~\cite{Cabibbo:1963yz, Kobayashi:1973fv} for quark mixing.
 Other sources of CP violation may exist in the neutrino sector or the strong interaction.
 The CKM complex phase does not lead to a sufficient amount of CP violation to explain the baryon asymmetry.
 This motivates the exploration of potential new sources of CP violation, as performed in the present analysis of the production and decay of the Higgs boson~\cite{HIGG-2012-27, CMS-HIG-12-028}.